yash-singhal-wd/Prob_and_Stats_starter/Task1.md

 The task produces:

-- 📌 4 PDF plots — one for each feature
+- 📌 3 PDF plots — one for each target
-- 📌 4 CDF plots — one for each feature
+- 📌 3 CDF plots — one for each target

 Each plot should include: